-Overall Bali is a place that offers great value for money.
-It’s comparably cheap in any category of your choice and if you want or need to travel on a budget or go up the scale and take the best that lxuruy has to offer.
+Overall, Bali is a holiday destination that offers great value for money.
+It’s comparably cheap in any category of your choice. travel on a budget or go up the scale and take the best that lxuruy has to offer.
 All is available.

 Accommodation in Bali

-Generally speaking, hotel rates in Bali range from about US$20 for a basic but clean, air-conditioned room with private bathroom and a small terrace to US$2,500 + 21% tax & service charge per day for beautiful Balinese 1-bedroom cottages and villas with private plunge pool set in a walled tropical garden and offering stunning views and polished 5-star service around the clock.
-In general, if you pay 100-150US$ you can find something really nice.
+Generally speaking, hotel rates in Bali range from about US$20 for a basic but clean, air-conditioned room with private bathroom up to US$3,500 + 21% tax & service charge per day for the most stunning Balinese villa estate with private pools, a 6 bedrooms, lush tropical gardens, and offering stunning views and polished 5-star service around the clock.